 “I was never afraid of failure.
 I like the unknown, the challenges, the sense of adventure, you may say,” he says.

 His advice for those who are interested in starting their own business in the tourism industry: “Tourism in New Zealand is about storytelling.
 The better you can tell the story, and the more your story is included in your product, the more likely you are to succeed.
 We are fortunate in the Forgotten World to be endowed with a past enriched with stories from pre and post-European settlement.

-Aware that people are interested in his business journey and how he created a successful travel attraction in just a few years, Ian now travels the country, talking to groups and sharing his story.
-To have him speak to your group, send us an email via our Contact Us page, or to firstname.lastname@example.org.
+Aware that people are interested in his business journey and how he created a successful travel attraction in just a few years, Ian travels the country, talking to groups and sharing his story.
+To have him speak to your group (once the necessary alert levels have been lifted), send us an email via our Contact Us page, or to email@example.com.